 You’ll catch a brief glimpse of Eric Laithwaite and his linear motor among the many things on display.
 Lord Flowers the Rector, put on a brave face and spoke about the number of people who attended!
 The picture quality is poor.
 Our colour camera (as mentioned in previous entries) needed loads of light to give good images, however the location in the Sherfield Building lower refectory was dimly lit.
 The studio shots prior to Grant’s location report were with the same camera, but under good studio lighting.

 Colin Grimshaw July 2017

-With the recent announcement from Buckingham Palace that Prince Philip will no longer carry out public engagements from this autumn 2017, I thought I’d look back at two visits by him.
+With the announcement from Buckingham Palace that Prince Philip (1921-2021) has sadly died, I thought I’d look back at two visits by him to Imperial College events.

 Strictly speaking, the first one is not an actual visit to the campus but rather to the 1985 City and Guilds Centenary dinner held at the Guild Hall in London.
 He was the special guest and main speaker at the dinner and this was what he said.

 During the Imperial College 2007 Centenary Celebrations a ceremony was held in the main entrance.
 The college conferred on Prince Philip the Degree of Doctor of Science.
 Lord Kerr was, at the time, Chairman of the Court and Council, the Rector was Sir Richard Sykes.

 In July 2006, John Smith former College Secretary (1979-1989) spoke to the College Archivist Anne Barrett in the college TV Studio.

 His recording formed part of the Imperial College centenary celebrations held during 2007 and this is the first time that recording has been seen in full.
 It’s a great insight into some of the working of the college during his time in office.
 There are also plenty of stories and memories of things he was involved with.
 The photo shows him with former Rector the late Lord Flowers.